langshake/langshake-it/README.md

 - Your per-page JSON-LD will be in `langshake/`
 - Your global index will be in `.well-known/llm.json`
-- Your `robots.txt` will be updated for LLM/AI discoverability
+- LLM/AI agents will discover your site via the standard `.well-known/llm.json` file

 No arguments are needed if your config file `langshake.config.json` is set up - which happens of first run.